enso-org/enso/docs/infrastructure/logging.md

 aggregation of logs from multiple components.
 This service can be started with one of the main components, allowing other components to connect to it.
 The service aggregates all logs in one place for easier analysis of the interaction between components.
-Components can also write to console, files directly without involving an additional logging server.
+Components can also log to console or files directly without involving the centralized logging service.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->